traja-team/traja/paper/paper.md

 ## Design Principles

-Traja targets Python because of its popularity with data scientists.The library leverages the powerful pandas library, while adding methods specically for trajectory analysis.
+Traja targets Python because of its popularity with data scientists.The library leverages the powerful pandas library, while adding methods specifically for trajectory analysis.

 When importing `traja`, the traja namespace registers itself within the pandas dataframes namespace via `df.traja` (see Section [\[accessor\]](#accessor){reference-type="ref" reference="accessor"}).